kubapl2004gmail/FNF-FANMADE-CHROMATIC-SCALES/README.txt

  so it already sounds fine through normal pitching, So no chromatic needed

 How to use:

-Soundfont: In the fruity soundnfont player there should be a little folder at the top right, Once you click that locate the sf2 file and select it
-Sometimes soundfonts have multiple patches or banks which means different vowels like the matt or shaggy soundfont.
-Most should already be set to patch 1 and bank 0
-And have vowels mixed by default, After it's loaded just open piano roll and map out whatever you want

 Chroms: Every chrom audio file has it's corresponding FST file For slicex, Just openn the fst file and it should open slicex, It should be auto sliced so just openn piano roll and have fun! they might not all sounnd perfect so i'm sorry